Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String to country](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToCountry.png "[String to country]")

-This extension is used to map a string attribute to a country attribute.
-This mapping is often used for the import.
+This extension is used to map a text to a country attribute.
+This mapping is mainly used for the import to Actindo as the country attribute is Actindo specific.
 Define how the country is indicated in the configuration.

 ### Possible data type mappings